hannseman/homebridge-mi-hygrothermograph/README.md

 ### Timeout
-If the accessory has not received an updated value from the sensor within the specified timeout it will inform Homekit that the accessory is not reachable by returning an error until it receives an updated value.
+If the accessory has not received an updated value from the sensor within the specified timeout it will inform Homekit that the accessory is not responsive by returning an error until it receives an updated value.

 The default timeout is 15 minutes but can be changed by specifying the number of minutes under the `timeout` parameter in `config.json`: